linode/docs/docs/guides/security/ssh/use-public-key-authentication-with-ssh/index.md

 [Public key authentication](https://en.wikipedia.org/wiki/Key_authentication#Authentication_using_Public_Key_Cryptography) with SSH (Secure Shell) is a method in which you generate and store on your computer a pair of cryptographic keys and then configure your server to recognize and accept your keys.
 Password authentication is the default method most SSH clients use to authenticate with remote servers, but it suffers from potential security vulnerabilities like brute-force login attempts.
 Using key-based authentication offers a range of benefits, including:

 - Key-based login is not a major target for brute-force hacking attacks.

 - If a server that uses SSH keys is compromised by a hacker, no authorization credentials are at risk of being exposed.

--  Because a password isn't required at login, you can log into servers from within scripts or automation tools that you need to run unattended.
+- Since a password isn't required, you can log in to servers from within scripts or automation tools that you need to run unattended.
 For example, you can set up periodic updates for your servers with a configuration management tool like [Ansible](/docs/guides/running-ansible-playbooks/), and you can run those updates without having to be physically present.

 This guide explains how the SSH key login scheme works, how to generate an SSH key, and how to use those keys with a Linode Linux server.